 A simple way to start is to plan your lesson in a table format.
 Here’s an example.
-Tasks are taken from the Essential UK lesson plan on News.
+Tasks are taken from this lesson plan about news.
 This plan shows how you could use the first three tasks only.
-In order to understand the plan you will need to look at the Essential UK lesson plan on the website

 (T = teacher Ss = students)

 |1) Ask students questions in task one about news and media.||To get students into the topic of news.||T - Ss||10||Chairs in circle for intro.|

 |2) Draw the media advantages and disadvantages chart (task two) on board.
 Ask students for a few examples.||Set up next task and support weaker students.||T - Ss||5||Remember to ask Ss who normally don’t offer ideas.|

 |3) Students copy chart into notebooks and complete with their own ideas in pairs.||Students practise media related language.||S – S||10||Feed in new language when necessary.|

 |4) Pair up the pairs to make groups of four.||Students to share and compare ideas in groups.
 Students explain their ideas to another pair.||Ss – Ss||10||Monitor carefully and listen out for common errors.|

 |5) Group feedback.
 Compare answers and find areas of common agreement.||Share Ss’ ideas and round up task.||T - Ss||10||Get one of the Ss to write some advantages and disadvantages on the board.|